#861: Site of First California State Fair

 Plaque placed by the State Department of Parks and Recreation in cooperation with the Grand Parlor, Native Sons of the Golden West, August 18, 1973.

 The first California State Fair was held in this location on Bush Street in what is now the Financial District of San Francisco.
 The date was October 4, 1854 and California was barely four years old as a state.

-From the moment the first settlers and fortune seekers from the Eastern United States and beyond arrived in California, they knew agriculture would be an important part of the state's economy and image.
-California's first elected Governor, Peter Burnett, expressed his desire for a strong agricultural sector in his 1849 inaugural address, and state pioneers like John Bidwell and John Sutter established large farms and ranches.
+From the moment the first settlers and fortune seekers from the Eastern United States and beyond arrived in California, they knew agriculture would be essential to the state's economy and image.
+California's first elected Governor, Peter Burnett, expressed his desire for a strong agricultural sector in his 1849 inaugural address.
+State pioneers like John Bidwell and John Sutter established large farms and ranches.

 Another early arrival who saw the promise of agriculture in California was James Loyd LaFayette Franklin Warren, a seed merchant from Massachusetts.
-After opening three stores in Northern California, Warren set about promoting the state's agriculture industry.
-He held showcases and competitions in his stores, founded The California Farmer and Journal of Useful Sciences publication, and publicly lobbied for the creation of a state agricultural society.
+After opening three stores in Northern California, Warren promoted the state's agriculture industry.
+He held showcases and competitions in his stores, founded The California Farmer and Journal of Useful Sciences publication, and publicly lobbied for creating a state agricultural society.

 On May 13, 1854 the state legislature made his wish come true by establishing the California State Agricultural Society.
-The Society set to work immediately planning a showcase, and $5,000 was appropriated for prize money.
-On October 4th, the first ever California State Fair was held at the Music Hall on Bush Street.
+The Society started planning a showcase immediately, and $5,000 was appropriated for prize money.
+On October 4, the first-ever California State Fair was held at the Music Hall on Bush Street.
 Livestock were exhibited across town on the grounds of Mission Dolores.